5–24. For each of the following composite functions, find an inne... | Channels for Pearson+

 Composite Functions

 A composite function is formed when one function is applied to the result of another function.
-In the expression y = f(g(x)), g(x) is the inner function, and f(u) is the outer function.
-Understanding how to decompose a function into its inner and outer components is essential for differentiation and applying the chain rule.
+In the context of the question, we need to identify an inner function g(x) and an outer function f(u) such that the overall function can be expressed as y = f(g(x)).
+Understanding how to decompose a function into its components is essential for differentiation.

 Recommended video: